Geography

 Credits 3.0

 Survey of the broad-scale study of geography as a science.
 Topics covered include cartography, weather and climate, oceans, landforms, natural resources, human impacts on the environment, as well as cultural, political, economic, and urban geography.
 General Education Core Curriculum, Behavioral/Social Sciences.
 This course meets a General Education Core Curriculum requirement.
-Every Spring, plus Fall (odd years).
+Every Spring.

 GEOG-110: World Regional Geography